troch/path-parser/README.md

 # path-parser

 A small utility to parse and build paths.
-It can be used to partially or fully match paths against a defined pattern.
+It can be used to partially or fully test paths against a defined pattern.

-Partial match allows to determine if a given path starts with the defined pattern.
+Partial testing allows to determine if a given path starts with the defined pattern.
 It is used by [route-node](https://github.com/troch/route-node)

 ## Usage